-Once the inventory is closed, all the heirs are requested to declare I. Time limit for their intentions with regard to acquiring the inheritance due to them.

-Where justified in the circumstances, the competent authority may set a further time limit for obtaining appraisals, settling disputed claims and the like.
+- Once the inventory is closed, all the heirs are requested to declare their intentions with regard to acquiring the inheritance due to them. - Where justified in the circumstances, the competent authority may set a further time limit for obtaining appraisals, settling disputed claims and the like.